thorchain/docs/frequently-asked-questions/lending.md

 ### Will I always receive my full collateral back?

 You will receive your full collateral back upon repayment minus slip-based liquidity fees incurred from the loan opening and closing process.
 During low volatility periods, fees will be lower.
 During times of high volatility, fees will be higher due to the constricting virtual pool depth.
-Patient borrowers pay the least fees.

 ### When will lending be available for more collateral options?